SandroMartens/chess-opening-transpositions/README.md

 ## Conclusions

 Using graph theory, we confirmed that strongly connected nodes in the graph are indeed variations of the same openings.
 There is e clear distinction between Queen's Pawn Games on the left and King's Pawn Games on the right.
 It's said that transpositions are more frequently and important in Queen's Pawn Games than in King's Pawn Games.
 Using the graph we can confirm this.
-In particular the English and the Zukertort Opening often transpose into other lines of the Queens Pawn Game or Indian Defense.
+In particular the English and the Zukertort Opening often transpose into other lines of the Queen's Pawn Game or Indian Defense.

 There are ~3300 named opening positions in the Lichess Database.
 I was surprised to see 2500 of them in only one snapshot of one month.